 Ventless fireplace inserts are equipped with oxygen sensors to shut the insert off if it begins to circulate gases into your house but you will need to check these to make sure they’re doing their job.

-What is the Average Cost of a Gas Fireplace Insert?
+What is the Average Cost of a Gas Insert Heater?

 You can expect to pay around $5,000 to $7,000 for a gas fireplace insert depending on the type of installation and if there is an existing gas line.
 This cost includes the fireplace itself and the installation process.
 If you already have the existing fireplace in your home, the cost might run a little lower.